Louisiana Recording Law Summary:

 - Getting verbal or written consent prior to the recording being made.

 - A verbal notification being played before the conversation begins.
 (For example: “This phone call is being recorded for quality control purposes…”).

 - An audible beep tone being repeated at steady intervals during the duration of the conversation.

 La.
 Rev. Stat.
-Ann. § 15:1303: Infractions against Kentucky’s eavesdropping law, either the recording or disclosure of communications without the required consent is subject to a $10,000 fine and a prison sentence of a maximum of 10 years of hard labor.
+Ann. § 15:1303(B): Infractions against Louisiana’s eavesdropping law, either the recording or disclosure of communications without the required consent is subject to a $10,000 fine and a prison sentence of a maximum of 10 years of hard labor.

 La.
 Rev. Stat.
-Ann. § 14:283(B): Infractions against Kentucky’s video voyeurism law are subject to a court fine and a prison sentence of a maximum of two to ten years of hard labor.
+Ann. § 14:283(B)(1): Infractions against Louisiana’s video voyeurism law are subject to a court fine not exceeding $2000 or a prison sentence of a maximum of 2 years with or without hard labor, or both.

 La.
 Rev. Stat.
 Ann. § 14:283(B)(2): Second or subsequent offenses under Louisiana’s voyeurism laws may lead to a fine not exceeding $2000 and imprisonment for 6 months to 3 years with hard labor and without parole, suspension of sentence or probation.

 La.
 Rev. Stat.
 Ann. § 14:283(B)(3): Violation of Louisiana’s video voyeurism laws that constitutes observing, filming or photographing sexual acts or intimate parts of another person may lead to a fine not exceeding $10,000 and imprisonment for 1 year to 5 years with hard labor and without parole, suspension of sentence or probation.